ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

        The documentation of pytest - the framework actually used to run Ansible unit tests `Development Mailing List <http://groups.google.com/group/ansible-devel>`_
        Mailing list for development topics
-    `Testing Your Code (from The Hitchhiker’s Guide to Python!) <http://docs.python-guide.org/en/latest/writing/tests/>`_ General advice on testing Python code
+    `Testing Your Code (from The Hitchhiker's Guide to Python!) <http://docs.python-guide.org/en/latest/writing/tests/>`_ General advice on testing Python code
     `Uncle Bob's many videos on YouTube <https://www.youtube.com/watch?v=QedpQjxBPMA&list=PLlu0CT-JnSasQzGrGzddSczJQQU7295D2>`_
         Unit testing is a part of the of various philosophies of software development, including